silviajusti/publications/SCO_pipeline.md

-## The pipeline ws written to accomodate several samples at once (i.e. for batch analyses).
+## The pipeline was written to accomodate several samples at once (i.e. for batch analyses).

 # Illumina reads QC
 Needs a file called list.txt, with one column containing the sample names without spaced.\